Hamiltonian learning via quantum Zeno effect: Numerical results

 We numerically evaluate the performance of the protocol by reconstructing random 1D 2-local Hamiltonians for systems of sizes up to $N = 128$.
 Each Hamiltonian includes all possible single- and two-qubit Pauli terms, with coefficients drawn independently and uniformly from the interval $[-1,1]$.
 The time evolution duration is fixed to $T = 0.01$, chosen to satisfy the assumptions required for the convergence bounds discussed in \ref{coeff_bound}.
 Each data point corresponds to the average reconstruction error over 10 random Hamiltonians, and the quality of the reconstruction is defined as the Euclidean distance $\|\Delta c\|_2$ between the true and estimated coefficient vectors.
 The error bars in all plots represent the standard deviation across the set of random Hamiltonians used for averaging.
 We simulate the $N$-site chain as a finite‑size matrix‑product state and evolve it with the time‑evolving block decimation algorithm \cite{tebd}.
 All tensor‑network routines are provided by the TeNPy Python package \cite{tenpy}.

 We evaluate the full protocol’s performance by analyzing the impact of both a finite number of kicks during reshaping and limited measurement statistics on the reconstruction error.
 As shown in Appendix~\ref{appendix:zenoscaling}, at \(r = 10\) kicks, the Zeno-induced error becomes negligible compared to the total error.
 Therefore, we fix the number of kicks at this value and focus on how sampling resources affect the reconstruction.
-Figure~\ref{fig:wide_plot} (a) shows the quality of reconstruction metric plotted against the total number of copies used.
+Figure~\ref{fig:wide_plot}(a) shows the quality of reconstruction metric plotted against the total number of copies used.

 As expected, the reconstruction quality improves as more resources are available for all system sizes.
 However, the overall norm is slightly larger for bigger systems, as more coefficients contribute to the vector.
-The inner panel in Figure~\ref{fig:wide_plot} (a) instead plots the average absolute error (difference between real and reconstructed coefficients) for a fixed number of copies and remains essentially constant as the system size grows.
+The inner panel in Figure~\ref{fig:wide_plot}(a) instead plots the average absolute error (difference between real and reconstructed coefficients) for a fixed number of copies and remains essentially constant as the system size grows.
 This is the anticipated behavior, as the protocol reconstructs each two-qubit patch independently and employs a fixed number of reshaping configurations for all $N>3$.
 To evaluate the reconstruction accuracy at the level of individual Hamiltonian terms, we consider the representative instance with $N = 9$, reconstructed using the full protocol with evolution time $T = 0.01$ and $10^{10}$ number of copies.
-The left panel of Fig.~\ref{fig:wide_plot} (b) shows the absolute differences $|\hat{c}_j - c_j|$ between the reconstructed and true coefficients for all single- and two-qubit Pauli terms.
+The left panel of Fig.~\ref{fig:wide_plot}(b) shows the absolute differences $|\hat{c}_j - c_j|$ between the reconstructed and true coefficients for all single- and two-qubit Pauli terms.
 The dashed line indicates the average reconstruction error, which lies around $10^{-2}$, while many coefficients are recovered with even higher precision, reaching errors as low as $10^{-3}$–$10^{-4}$.
 The right panel compares the true and reconstructed coefficients directly, showing close agreement across the entire set.
 This detailed comparison highlights the precision of the learning procedure at the term-by-term level.